gregorias/dfuntest/README.md

 There is a simple example project in <code>me.gregorias.dfuntest.example</code>.
 It shows a simple distributed application which is testable by dfuntest.
-To, for example, run this code in 5 instances on local machine perform the following:
+To, for example, run this code on 5 instances on local machine perform the following:

     ./gradlew build buildExample copyAllDependencies
     cp ./build/libs/dfuntest*example.jar ./dfuntest-example.jar